ramda/types/README.md

 **`types-ramda` is not intended to be used directly!**

 `@types/ramda` should continued to be used. `@types/ramda` re-exports what is defined here.
-The type defintions were moved into those repo for 2 reasons
+The type definitions were moved into those repo for 2 reasons

 * in-house control of all definitions
 * set up work such that this repo can eventually be moved into the core `ramda` repo